Zeppelin: Cultural influences

-Zeppelins have been an inspiration to music, cinematography and literature.
+Zeppelins have been an inspiration to music, cinematography, and literature.
 The 1930 movie Hell's Angels, directed by Howard Hughes, features an unsuccessful Zeppelin raid on London during World War I. In 1934, the calypsonian Attila the Hun recorded "Graf Zeppelin", commemorating the airship's visit to Trinidad.

 Zeppelins are often featured in alternate history and parallel universe fiction.
 They feature prominently in the popular fantasy novels of the His Dark Materials trilogy and The Book of Dust series by Philip Pullman.
 In the American science fiction series, Fringe, Zeppelins are a notable historical idiosyncrasy that helps differentiate the series' two parallel universes, also used in Doctor Who in the episodes "The Rise of the Cybermen" and "The Age of Steel" when the TARDIS crashes in an alternate reality where Britain is a 'People's Republic' and Pete Tyler, Rose Tyler's father, is alive and is a wealthy inventor.

-They are also seen in the alternate reality 1939 plot line in the film Sky Captain and the World of Tomorrow, and have an iconic association with the steampunk subcultural movement in broader terms.
+They are seen in the alternate reality 1939 plot line in the film Sky Captain and the World of Tomorrow, and have an iconic association with the steampunk subcultural movement in broader terms.
 In 1989, Japanese animator Miyazaki released Kiki's Delivery Service, which features a Zeppelin as a plot element.
 A Zeppelin was used in Indiana Jones and the Last Crusade, when Jones and his father try to escape from Germany.

 In 1968, English rock band Led Zeppelin chose their name after Keith Moon, drummer of The Who, told guitarist Jimmy Page that his idea to create a band would "go down like a lead balloon."
 Page's manager Peter Grant suggested changing the spelling of "Lead" to "Led" to avoid mispronunciation.
 "Balloon" was replaced with "Zeppelin" as Jimmy Page saw it as a symbol of "the perfect combination of heavy and light, combustibility and grace."
 For the group's self-titled debut album, Page suggested the group use a picture of the Hindenburg crashing in New Jersey in 1937, much to Countess Eva von Zeppelin's disgust.
 Von Zeppelin tried to sue the group for using her family name, but the case was eventually dismissed.